Lily Matthews

-Lily Matthews (born 30 September 1989) is a Welsh racing cyclist from Builth Wells, Wales.
-Matthews is a former cross country runner who began competing in mountain biking aged 17 and went on to represent Great Britain in the under-23 cross-country race at the 2010 UCI Mountain Bike & Trials World Championships and Wales in the Women's road race at the 2010 Commonwealth Games in Delhi.
-She did not finish the race.
+Lily Matthews is a Welsh racing cyclist from Builth Wells, Wales.
+She was on the Great Britain Olympic Academy Cycling Team from 2008-2011.
+Matthews began competing in mountain biking aged 17 and went on to represent Great Britain in the under-23 cross-country race at the 2010 UCI Mountain Bike & Trials World Championships and Wales in the Women's road race at the 2010 Commonwealth Games in Delhi.

 Matthews was due to begin studying a degree in medicine in 2008 at Cardiff University, but deferred her place to concentrate on her sporting career.